docker-library/docs/backdrop/content.md

-# What is Backdrop?
+# What is Backdrop CMS?

-The comprehensive CMS for small to medium sized businesses and non-profits.
+Backdrop CMS is a comprehensive Content Management System for small to medium sized businesses and non-profits.
+It is a fork of the Drupal project.

+Backdrop CMS enables people to build highly customized websites, affordably, through collaboration and open source software.
+For more on the Backdrop's philosophy see https://backdropcms.org/philosophy.

 %%LOGO%%